3D concrete printing: History

-Automating building processes has been an area of research in architecture and civil engineering since the 20th century.
+Automating building processes has been an area of research in architecture and civil engineering since the early 20th century.
 The earliest approaches focused on automating masonry.
 In 1904, a patent for a brick-laying machine was granted to John Thomas in the US.
 By the 1960s, the technology developed significantly and functional equipment, such as the Motor-Mason, were in use on building sites.

 At the same time, automating concrete construction processes was also being developed.
-Slip forming, a widely used technique today for building vertical concrete cores for high-rise buildings, was developed in the early 20th century for building silos and grain elevators.
+Slip forming, a widely used technique for building vertical concrete cores for high-rise buildings, was developed in the early 20th century for building silos and grain elevators.
 The concept was pioneered by James MacDonald, of MacDonald Engineering Chicago, and published by Milko S. Ketchum in an illustrated book: The Design of Walls, Bins, and Grain Elevators in 1907.
 Later, MacDonald published a scientific paper: Moving Forms for Reinforced Concrete Storage Bins in 1911.
 Finally, on 24 May 1917, MacDonald was granted a US patent for a device to move and elevate a concrete form in a vertical plane.

 Innovations in the automation of concreting processes continued throughout the 20th century.
 3D printing processes were first developed in the 1980s for photopolymers and thermoplastics.
 For some time, 3D printing technology was limited to high-value-adding sectors such as aerospace and biomedical industries due to the high cost of materials.
 However, as the knowledge base for 3D printing grew, new additive manufacturing processes were developed for other materials, including for concrete.
 3D printed concrete technology originated from Rensselaer Polytechnic Institute (RPI) in New York when Joseph Pegna first applied additive manufacturing to concrete in 1997.
 This experiment was just a proof of concept, but Pegna recognized the developing robotics industry and saw it as an opportunity to automate the construction process, while also decreasing costs and waste production.
 Pegna's research would later become the basis for binder jetting, or powder based 3D concrete printing.

 In 1998, Behrokh Khoshnevis at the University of Southern California developed Contour Crafting, which was the first layered extrusion device for concrete.
 The system used a computer-controlled crane to automate the pouring process and was capable of creating smooth contour surfaces.
-Khoshnevis initially designed this system to serve as rapid home construction for natural disaster recovery, and he claimed that the system could complete a home in a single day.
+Khoshnevis initially designed this system to serve as rapid home construction for natural disaster recovery, and he said that the system could complete a home in a single day.
 With innovations in materials, mix design, and printing technology, researchers and engineers have since expanded on these two printing techniques, which will be discussed further in the following section.